Skip to main content

 Caput Mortum Game Cover

-Caput Mortum is a single player survival action adventure game with horror, fantasy, mystery and historical themes.
+Caput Mortum is a single player survival action adventure game with horror, fantasy, mystery, medieval and others themes.
 It was developed by WildArts Games and was released on August 27, 2025.
 It received overwhelmingly positive reviews from players.

 Caput Mortum is a short first-person horror experience inspired by retro 3D dungeon crawlers and survival horror games.
 It focuses on exploration and atmosphere while providing puzzles, simple combat, and light resource management.